Diversity and equal opportunities

 Kellogg College Equality & Welfare Committee

 The Equality & Welfare Committee meets once a term chaired by the Dean and includes student representation.
-Please contact the Academic Administrator, email@example.com or the MCR’s Welfare and Equality Officer, if there are issues that you would like raising at these meetings.
+Please contact the Dean, Prof Jeremy Gibbons at firstname.lastname@example.org or the MCR’s Welfare and Equality Officer, if there are issues that you would like raising at these meetings.

 The Proctors will consider complaints raised by students under the University Student Complaints Procedure in relation to University administrative and support services, and in relation to University academic services (e.g. libraries and counselling) and support (e.g. teaching and supervision).
 See www.ox.ac.uk/students/academic/complaints for more information and guidance including about Academic Appeals.

-If you are considering making a complaint, we encourage you first to take your concern to the person responsible for the matter it relates to as, in the majority of cases, an informal resolution is a better outcome.
+If you are considering making a complaint, we encourage you to first take your concern to the person responsible for the matter it relates to as, in the majority of cases, an informal resolution is a better outcome.
+Complaints about Kellogg students are rare but you should consult the Code of Conduct and Disciplinary Procedures for complaints about Kellogg students – this includes any matters of harassment – the form contains a link to the Breach of Code of Conduct Reporting Form.